Edgar Cayce: Arthur Lammers and Ohio period

-1925–1945: Virginia Beach period
+Blumenthal as patron: 1926–1931

-Cayce's mature period, in which he created the institutions which survived him, may be considered to have begun in 1925.
-By this time, he was a professional psychic with a small staff of employees and volunteers.
+By 1925, Cayce was a professional psychic with a small staff of employees and volunteers.
 Cayce's readings increasingly had occult or esoteric themes.

-Money was short, but help came from interested benefactors.
-The idea of an association and hospital was considered, but the readings insisted on Virginia Beach (which did not suit most of those involved).
-Gertrude began to conduct the readings.
-Morton Blumenthal (who worked at the New York Stock Exchange with his trader brother) became interested in the readings, shared Cayce's outlook, and offered to finance his vision; Blumenthal bought the Cayce's a house in Virginia Beach.
+Morton Blumenthal (who worked at the New York Stock Exchange with his trader brother) became interested in the readings, shared Cayce's outlook, and offered to finance his vision; Blumenthal bought the Cayces a house in Virginia Beach.

-The Association of National Investigations, to build a hospital and study the readings scientifically, was incorporated in Virginia on May 6, 1927.
+The Association of National Investigations was incorporated in Virginia on May 6, 1927.
 Blumenthal was the president, and his brother and several others were vice presidents.
 Cayce was secretary and treasurer, and Gladys was assistant secretary.
 To protect against prosecution, anyone requesting a reading was required to join the association and agree that they were participating in an experiment in psychic research.
 Moseley Brown, head of the psychology department at Washington and Lee University, became convinced of the readings and joined the association in early 1928.

+In August 1928, Edgar Cayce was listed as bible class teacher affiliated with the local presbyterian church.

 On October 11, 1928, the dedication ceremony of the hospital complex was held.
 The complex contained a lecture hall, library, vault for storage of the readings, and offices for researchers.
 There was also a large living room, a 12-car garage, servants' quarters, and a tennis court.
 It contained "the largest lawn, in fact the only lawn, between the Cavalier and Cape Henry".
 Its first patient was admitted the following day.